tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

   <figcaption>Figure 3.11: The icon to resolve conflicts is highlighted in green</figcaption>
 </figure>

 If you click that button, there's a *Reload from disk* option; this will update Blender's Text Editor to reflect the changes you've made in your external editor (Atom?).
 There's also an option to *Make text internal*, which saves the Blender version of the script in the .blend file (along with the models, materials, and scene data).
-I prefer to store Python scripts in separate files so that I have the option of working with code using external tools, and switching out scripts as I please.
+I prefer to store Python scripts in separate files so that I have the option of working with code using external tools and switching out scripts as I please.

-You can also **execute scripts directly from the command line**, without having to launch Blender at all.
-You'll have to add some code to render the output, though:
+You can also **execute scripts directly from the command line**, without having to fully launch Blender.
+You'll have to add some code to render the output/visual result, though:

 {% highlight py %}
+# foo.py
 import bpy
 bpy.ops.mesh.primitive_cone_add(location=(-3, 0, 0))
 output = '/home/nuc/Desktop/render.png'